Tulip-Dev/tulip/doc/user/workspace.rst

 Script editor
 -------------

 If you are willing to implement graph manipulation algorithms, directly heading to program a C/C++ module or plug-in can be rather tricky.
 Instead, Tulip proposes to use the dynamic programming language `Python <http://www.python.org>`_ to easily and interactively try and implement your solutions.
+The Python Script editor allows to write scripts that can be applied to the graphs currently loaded in Tulip.

 .. image:: _images/i_python_script_main.png
     :width: 600